esitarski/LaserJig/README.md

 It is important that the router cuts are highly accurate - otherwise the jig will not go together.

-The design is parameterized in all key dimensions.
+The design is parameterized in all key dimensions (see params.scad).
 It is easy to change for different sized laser modules etc.

 Requires OpenSCAD and Python3.